 Purpose of the Course

-This Good Manufacturing Practice (GMP) Internet Course is designed to review the requirements of Part 117 – Current Good Manufacturing Practice, Hazard Analysis, and Risk-Based Preventive Controls for Human Food in Title 21 of the U.S. Code of Federal Regulations.
-As part of the FDA's Food Safety Modernization Act (FSMA), several revisions were made to the Current Good Manufacturing Practice regulation to update and clarify it.
+This Good Manufacturing Practices (GMPs) Internet Course is designed to review the requirements of Part 117 Subpart B – Current Good Manufacturing Practice in Title 21 of the U.S. Code of Federal Regulations Current Good Manufacturing Practice, Hazard Analysis, and Risk-Based Preventive Controls for Human Food.
+As part of the FDA's Food Safety Modernization Act (FSMA), several revisions were made to the current GMPs regulation to update and clarify it.
 The regulation outlines the basic sanitary controls that are required for all food processing plants, wholesale or distribution firms, and warehouses or food storage facilities that handle, store or process FDA regulated food.
-The course provides the text of each section of this regulation along with an explanation of its intent, examples and strategies for compliance with these requirements, and resources for additional information.
+This course provides the text of each section of this regulation (21 CFR Part 117 Subpart B) along with an explanation of its intent, examples and strategies for compliance with these new requirements as well as resources for additional information.

-This course was designed for supervisors, middle level managers, quality control personnel and anyone else who has responsibilities for ensuring that a food processing, wholesale and warehouse operation meets current GMP requirements.
+This course was designed for supervisors, middle level managers, quality control personnel and anyone else who has responsibilities for ensuring that a food processing, wholesale and warehouse operation meets current GMPs requirements.

-The course fee is $150.
+The course fee is $200.
 Group discounts are available for groups with 20 or more participants.
-Please contact Nancy Long at firstname.lastname@example.org for details.
+Please contact Nancy Long at email@example.com for details.
+Please note that refunds are not available after payment for the course is received.

 How the Course Works